 First PREMIER Bank

 First PREMIER Bank offers a lot of great starter cards for people with bad credit.
-These include MasterCard options that are widely accepted around the world, but be aware that some First PREMIER Bank credit cards require a processing fee if approved.
+These include Mastercard options that are widely accepted around the world (subject to available credit), but be aware that some First PREMIER Bank credit cards require a program fee if approved.

 The following issuers generally don’t approve people with bad credit: